SunbinJang/Drug_Development/README.md

 # Data Enhance
 *Advanced Datasheet* <br>
 This Data is enhanced by mordred library.
 This Data includes NaN value, so NaN value handling is required before training. <br>
 Not all mordred features are included.
-Features including more than 20& of NaN value are deleted.
+Features including more than 20& of NaN value are deleted. <br>
 Data download link: https://drive.google.com/file/d/1Ws8DdN3sevImTgrnVF_-YVj2v1HtIadY/view?usp=sharing

 # References